mahyarmohammadlou/MedDesk-HMS/README.md

 ---

-## Roadmap
+## Planned Modules (Roadmap)

-📝 Medical Records (visit notes, diagnosis, plan)

-🧪 Lab Tests (orders, results)
+The following modules are **planned and partially modeled at the database level (ERD)** and will be implemented iteratively:

+🧪 Laboratory Management
+- Test orders, results, and reference ranges

 💊 Medications & Prescriptions

-🏨 Rooms & Billing/Invoices
+- Drug catalog, prescribing, and medication history

+💰 Billing & Financial Operations
+- Invoices, payments, and basic accounting flows

+📝 Clinical Records
+- Visit notes, diagnoses, and care plans

 📊 Reporting & Audit Logs
+- Operational reports and traceability

-These entities already exist in the ERD and will be implemented iteratively.
+> Note: Core entities for these modules already exist in the database schema and ERD.

 ---